maxdmitriev/grid-layout-modules/README.md

-_Grid layout module that provides control over the element width and the X-position across x-large, large, medium and small screen sizes.
+_Grid layout module that provides control over the element width and the X-position across xlarge, large, medium and small screen sizes.
 (Currently used on apple.com)_

 *EXAMPLE* :<br />
 ```html